olimorris/VectorCode/README.md

 ## Installation

-I recommend using [pipx](https://github.com/pypa/pipx).
-This will take care of the depenencies of `vectorcode` and create a dedicated virtual environment without messing up your system Python.
+I recommend using [`pipx`](https://github.com/pypa/pipx).
+This will take care of the dependencies of `vectorcode` and create a dedicated virtual environment without messing up your system Python.

 Run the following command: